ecamo19/sureua_linux/README.md

 # Folder Structure

-The following folder structure most be followed in order to run this version using the make file
+The following folder structure __must__ be followed in order to run this version using the make file

 ```
 [4.0K]  ./